Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-To motivate the Hamiltonian considered by Bullivant et al. \cite{Bullivant2017}, we can take the same approach as when we considered a model based on lattice gauge theory.
-We first demote the gauge symmetries to energetic constraints, by averaging over the transforms.
-Then we can implement these constraints in the Hamiltonian as
+To motivate the Hamiltonian considered by Bullivant et al. \cite{Bullivant2017}, we can take the same approach used for Kitaev's Quantum Double model.
+We first demote the gauge symmetries to energetic constraints, by including them as terms in the Hamiltonian:

 Here $A_v$ is the average over gauge transforms at the vertex $v$: